Introduction

 error: aborting due to 1 previous error

 Loading a value from a null pointer is undefined behavior in Rust.
-However, dereferencing a pointer does not always cause a load.
+However, dereferencing a pointer does not always cause a load, it only creates a place that can then be impliciutly coerced to a value.

 In examples 1 and 2 dereference produces a place which is immediately discarded by the assignment to _ (note that parenthesis do not affect anything other than precedence of operators).